StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics and topology data from Splunk to StackState.
-The integration uses the [API Integration Agent](/stackpacks/integrations/api-integration.md) and (optionally) [StackState Agent V2](/stackpacks/integrations/agent.md)
+The integration uses the StackState API-Integration Agent and (optionally) StackState Agent V2:

-* The API-Integration Agent is used to collect Splunk events and metrics data.
-It can also be used to collect topology data when the Splunk topology V1 integration is configured
+* The [API-Integration Agent](/stackpacks/integrations/api-integration.md) is used to collect Splunk events and metrics data.
+It can also be used to collect topology data when the Splunk topology V1 integration is configured.
-* StackState Agent V2 is used to collect health data.
-It can also be used to collect topology data when the Splunk topology V2 integration is configured.
+* [StackState Agent V2](/stackpacks/integrations/agent.md) is used to collect health data.
+It will also be used to collect topology data when the Splunk topology V2 integration is configured.

 ![Data flow](/.gitbook/assets/stackpack-splunk.svg)

 * The StackState API-Integration Agent periodically connects to the configured Splunk instance to execute Splunk saved searches:
-  * If the Splunk Topology StackPack is installed, topology data is retrieved using the Splunk saved search configured in the Splunk topology Agent check.
+  * If the Splunk Topology StackPack is installed, topology data is retrieved using the Splunk saved search configured in the Splunk topology V1 Agent check.
   * Metrics data is retrieved using the Splunk saved search configured in the Splunk metrics Agent check.
   * Events data is retrieved using the Splunk saved search configured in the Splunk events Agent check.
+* StackState Agent V2 periodically connects to the configured Splunk instance to execute Splunk saved searches:
+  * If the Splunk Topology StackPack is installed, topology data is retrieved using the Splunk saved search configured in the Splunk topology V2 Agent check.
+  * Health data is retrieved using the Splunk saved search configured in the Splunk health Agent check.
-* The StackState API-Integration Agent pushes retrieved data and events to StackState:
+* The Agent pushes retrieved data and events to StackState:
-  * The API Integration StackPack is required for all Splunk data.
-  * Splunk topology data also requires the Splunk Topology StackPack to be installed.
+  * For StackState to work with Splunk topology data, the **Splunk StackPack** must be installed.
 * StackState translates incoming data:
-  * [Topology data](#topology) from the Splunk saved searches configured in the Splunk topology Agent check is translated into components and relations.
+  * [Topology data](#topology) from the Splunk saved searches configured in the Splunk topology V1 or V2 Agent check is translated into components and relations.
   * [Metrics data](#metrics) from the Splunk saved search(es) configured in the Splunk metrics Agent check is available in StackState as a metrics telemetry stream.
   * [Events](#events) from the Splunk saved search(es) configured in the Splunk events Agent check is available in StackState as a log telemetry stream.
+  * [Health](#health) from the Splunk saved search(es) configured in the Splunk health Agent check is added to associated components and relations.

 ## Setup

 ### Prerequisites

-* API-Integration Agent installed on a machine that can connect to both Splunk and StackState.
 * A running Splunk instance.
 * A Splunk user account with access to Splunk saved searches.
 The user should have the capability `search` to dispatch and read Splunk saved searches.
+* For metrics and events data: The [API-Integration Agent](/stackpacks/integrations/api-integration.md) installed on a machine that can connect to both Splunk and StackState.
+* For health data: [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to both Splunk and StackState.
+* For topology data: [StackState Agent V2](/stackpacks/integrations/agent.md) or the [API-Integration Agent](/stackpacks/integrations/api-integration.md) installed on a machine that can connect to both Splunk and StackState.

 ### Install

 #### Splunk metrics and events

-To retrieve data from Splunk, the [API Integration StackPack](/stackpacks/integrations/api-integration.md) must be installed in your StackState instance.
-This is required for StackState to communicate with the API-Integration Agent and, once the required Splunk Agent checks have been configured, will directly make Splunk metrics and events available in StackState.
+To retrieve data from Splunk using the API-Integration Agent, the [API Integration StackPack](/stackpacks/integrations/api-integration.md) must be installed in your StackState instance.
+Once the required Splunk Agent checks have been configured, Splunk metrics and events will be directly available in StackState.

+#### Splunk health

+???

 #### Splunk topology

-To retrieve topology data from Splunk, in addition to the [API Integration StackPack](/stackpacks/integrations/api-integration.md), you will also need to install the **Splunk Topology StackPack**.
+To retrieve topology data from Splunk, the **Splunk StackPack** must be installed.

 Install the Splunk Topology StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters: